adlnet/xapi-profiles/xapi-profiles-spec.md

 ### Extensions

-For describing extension Concepts, a profile MUST use the following structure:
+For describing Extension Concepts, a profile MUST use the following structure:

 Name | Values
 ---- | ------
-`@id` | The IRI of the extension, used as the extension key in xAPI `name` | A language map of descriptive names for the extension `definition` | A language map of descriptions of the purpose and usage of the extension `deprecated` | Optional.
+`@id` | The IRI of the extension, used as the extension key in xAPI `@type` | `Extension`
+`inScheme` | The IRI of the specific profile version currently being described `name` | A language map of descriptive names for the extension `definition` | A language map of descriptions of the purpose and usage of the extension `deprecated` | Optional.
 A boolean.
 If true, this concept is deprecated.
 `placement` | An array of placement locations.
 Must contain at least one element, no elements may be repeated, and the only allowed elements are `context`, `result`, `activity` and IRIs (which must be Activity Type IRIs in this or other profiles).
 `context` | *Optional*. the IRI of a JSON-LD context for this extension `schema` | *Optional*. the IRI for accessing a JSON Schema for this extension.
 The JSON Schema may constrain the extension to a single type.
-`inlineSchema` | A JSON Schema inline.
+`inlineSchema` | *Optional*.
+A JSON Schema inline.
 Must be a string that contains a legal JSON Schema.

+An Extension MUST include at most one of schema and inlineSchema.

 ### Document Resources